 His name was William Coates – later known as Colonel Sir William Coates – and he was the founder of Broughton House.

 In the summer of 1916 hospitals across the North West were overflowing with casualties.
-Each day brought more trains packed with the wounded, the sick and the disabled.
-One day in particular saw 132 trains come up from Southampton.
+Each day an average of 6 ambulance trains brought more of the wounded, the sick and the disabled.

 People were placed in schools and, if they were big enough, even houses.
 It wasn’t enough.

 Coates had been organising hospitals across the North West since the war began and saw there was a crisis at hand.
 He began the search for new medical accommodation.